sophya-22/aeriscoin/doc/README.md

 ### OS X

-Drag Aeris-Core to your applications folder, and then run Aeris-Core.
+Drag Aeriscoin-Core to your applications folder, and then run Aeriscoin-Core.

 ### Need Help?

-* See the documentation at the [Aeris Wiki](https://aeriscoin.info/) for help and more information.
+* See the documentation at the [Aeriscoin Wiki](https://aeriscoin.info/) for help and more information.
 * Ask for help on [#aeriscoin](http://webchat.freenode.net?channels=aeriscoin) on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=aeriscoin).
-* Ask for help on the [AerisTalk](https://aeriscointalk.io/) forums.
+* Ask for help on the [AeriscoinTalk](https://aeriscointalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Aeris on your native platform.
+The following are developer notes on how to build Aeriscoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)